NRLParticipation/NRL-Cookbook/docs/administrators/competition-fairness-assessment.md

 ---

-## Low complexity: competition fairness prompt
+## Low complexity: Competition Fairness Prompt

 Use this when you have a single draw export and need a fast fairness check with ready-to-share recommendations.